Dominic Williams recently advised a school trust in relation to grievances and long-standing issues with an employee.

 - whether any of the previous incidents could give rise to liabilities on our client; and

 - what, if any, sums should be considered as part of a settlement to draw a line under the historical issues and retain the employee in employment.

 To answer the client’s questions, Alex and Dominic were required to review a large volume of documents which covered all of the employee’s complaints including allegations of:-

 - whistleblowing and detriment arising from this;

 - failure to comply with the Data Protection Act 2018;

 - breakdown of mutual trust and confidence; and

 - failure to comply with the ACAS code of conduct on disciplinary procedures.

-Alex and Dominic were able to produce a comprehensive report outlining their thoughts on each of the allegations and the merits of any of them being pursued at tribunal.
+Dominic were able to produce a comprehensive report outlining their thoughts on each of the allegations and the merits of any of them being pursued at tribunal.

 From the report, the Trust obtained peace of mind as to what their risks were on the historical matters and use the report to reach an informed decision as to what steps they wanted to take to deal with the ongoing matters.